-If by the said date, the said amount is paid to the petitioner and the counsel for the parties make a statement, the natter may be considered for closure on the next date. his prosecution began, from the CCTV footage, cannot claim innocence.
+his prosecution began, from the CCTV footage, cannot claim innocence.

 19. Learned counsel submitted that on 20.06.2015 at 3PM when he was produced before the Magistrate, the appellant did not allege any ill-treatment much less spoke about him having been subjected to parade in handcuffs and in a half-naked state with a garland of footwear around his neck.
-Even when relatives of the appellant had filed a complaint before the Magistrate on 20.06.2015, due to delay in release of the appellant despite grant of bail, there was no reference of any alleged instance of being paraded half-naked on appellant the Sub 19.06.2015.
-Further, the report of Divisional Police Officer does not refer to the appellant having been paraded half-naked with a garland of shoes.
-It was submitted that due to the strained relationship of the respondent no.2 with the then Sub Divisional Police Officer, who had Report, adverse findings were submitted the recorded against the respondent no.2.
+Even when relatives of the appellant had filed a complaint before the Magistrate on 20.06.2015, due to delay in release of the appellant despite grant of bail, there was no reference of any alleged instance of the appellant being paraded half-naked on 19.06.2015.
+Further, the report of the Sub Divisional Police Officer does not refer to the appellant having been paraded half-naked with a garland of shoes.
+It was submitted that due to the strained relationship of the respondent no.2 with the then Sub Divisional Police Officer, who had submitted the Report, adverse findings were recorded against the respondent no.2.
 Thus, it was submitted that the Special Inspector General of Police found the clarification submitted by the respondent no.2 to be satisfactory and that was the reason why a punishment of only "strict warning" was awarded.
-He submitted that pursuant to FIR bearing Crime No.1-192 of 2015, the appellant could not be traced and was declared a proclaimed offender under Section 82(4) of the Code Criminal Procedure, 1973 on 25.12.2015.
-It further contended that only on 03.02.2017, appellant had filed the underlying Writ Petition before the High Court and for the first time agitating that the respondent no.2 paraded half-naked with a garland of shoes.
+He submitted that pursuant to FIR bearing Crime No.1-192 of 2015, the appellant could traced and was declared a proclaimed not be offender under Section 82(4) of the Code of Criminal Procedure, 1973 on 25.12.2015.
+It was further contended that only on 03.02.2017, the appellant had filed the underlying Writ Petition before the High Court and for the first time agitating that the respondent no.2 paraded him half-naked with a garland of shoes.

 20. Learned counsel submitted that in terms of Section 161 of the Police Act, prosecution against a police officer acting under colour of official duty after six months of the alleged act cannot be entertained and rightly the High Court has declined to direct any action on such prosecution.
-ANALYSIS, REASONING AND CONCLUSION: